lachlantodd/Runway-Game/README.md

 All assets within this project are my creation.
 I challenged myself to do it all myself, and had to learn how to create art and music along the way (which proved to be a real challenge indeed).

 My biggest lesson from this project was of scope creep.
 My initial design plan was not comprehensive enough and so I came up with features as I went along.
 This was a mistake.
 I put more features into this game than I would have if I realised the complexity and time cost it would take.
 Nevertheless, I have learnt my lesson and will take this experience with me throughout my future projects.

+NOTE: The source code, artwork and music contained within this project is copyright protected as of 2019 to Distraction Machine.